DougallWinship/deform/README.md

     })
 ```

 > **_NOTE:_** Ugh!
-XPath selectors can be ugly!
-You can alternatively use selectCss(...) if you install https://github.com/bkdotcom/CssXpath via composer.
+XPath's selectors can be ugly!
+> You can alternatively use selectCss(...) directly if you install https://github.com/bkdotcom/CssXpath via composer,
+> otherwise a conversion tool such as https://css2xpath.github.io/ can be useful.

 You can also generate an HtmlTag from an arbitrary HTML string rather than by chaining if you want to for some, as yet undetermined, reason:
 ```php